MSUBioinformaticsCore/BCC117_chipseq/README.md

 ### Make nf-core sample sheet

 Sample sheet to specify the input to the nf-core/chipseq pipeline.
 See [here](https://nf-co.re/chipseq/2.0.0/docs/usage/) for more details.
 Script works for one antibody.
-Excludes `warm_input3`.
+Excludes `warm_input3`, `cold_IP3`, and `cold_input3`.

 **Script**: `makeSampleSheet.R` specific for this analysis